waimea-pahyde/level-2-programming-assessment/docs/test-plan.md

 ## The coins get added to the board

-20 Silver coins and 1 gold coin should get added to the board.
+A random number of silver coins and 1 gold coin should get added to the board.

 ### Test Data To Use

 I will run the game multiple times to check if the coins get added.
 ### Expected Test Result

-All 21 coins get added to the board.
-No coins overlap.
+The coins get added to the board.

 ---